Tamar-Camus/TestExecuter/DEVELOPER_MANUAL.md

 	This function unmarks all nodes in the tree, and delete all of them from the selectedTests variable.
 - **TestTreeContainer** - This div is initialized empty and will be filled by "loadTreeFromFile" function (javascript).

-- Javascript object named "TestExecuterRPC" that will contain an object that will allow us to call RPC method in the TestExecurer class.
+- Javascript object named **TestExecuterRPC** that will contain an object that will allow us to call RPC method in the TestExecurer class.
 Namely, loadPropertiesFile() RPC function.
 - Call to the "loadTreeFromFile" function (javascript), which opens the file containing the tests and builds the tree.